Skip to main content Skip to complementary content

 Information note

-The number of Data Movement gateways that need to be deployed depends on your specific environment and use case.
+The number of Data Movement gateway that need to be deployed depends on your specific environment and use case.
 If your data sources are in close proximity to each other and your target is directly accessible from Qlik Cloud, then a single Data Movement gateway will usually suffice.
-However, in the following cases, best practice is to use multiple gateways:
+However, in the following cases, best practice is to use multiple data gateways:

 • Ingesting data from data sources that are geographically distant from each other